Twitch setup for always-on channels

 Do not make viewers search for the rerun channel.

-The main account is still where most viewers already know you.
-Use Twitch's Suggested Channels and your own profile surfaces to make the 247 channel feel like part of the same broadcast ecosystem.
+The main account is still where most viewers already know the streamer.
+Use Twitch's Suggested Channels and profile links to make the 247 channel feel like part of the same channel family.

 01